Hanukkah Eve windstorm of 2006

-The Hanukkah Eve windstorm of 2006 was a powerful Pacific Northwest windstorm in the Pacific Northwest region of the United States and southern British Columbia, Canada between December 14, 2006, and December 15, 2006.
+The Hanukkah Eve windstorm of 2006 was a powerful Pacific Northwest windstorm in the Pacific Northwest region of the United States and southern British Columbia, Canada between December 13, 2006, and December 15, 2006.
 The storm produced hurricane-force wind gusts and heavy rainfall, causing hundreds of millions of dollars in damage and leaving over 1.8 million residences and businesses without power.
-Eighteen people were killed, most of whom died of carbon monoxide poisoning in the days following the storm because of improper use of barbecue cookers and generators indoors.
+Eighteen people were killed, many of whom died of carbon monoxide poisoning in the days following the storm because of improper use of barbecue cookers and generators indoors.
 The name of the storm was chosen in a contest run by the National Weather Service (NWS) office in Seattle from about 8,000 entries.

 Impact

 Washington

 The storm left extensive devastation across Washington, especially tree damage, which knocked down numerous power lines.
 Fallen trees also led to several road closures, including a section of I-5 near Chehalis.
 For the first time in its history, the Tacoma Narrows Bridge was closed.
 Seattle-Tacoma International Airport partially lost power, canceling most flights.
 Flooding was also reported in low-lying areas from the heavy rain.